AlexanderOlivares/Widget-Grid/readme.md

 3. calculator
 4. notepad
 ---
-the perfect tool to have on secondary monitor when doing coding challenges!
-**bulit with vanilla javascript**
+the perfect tool to have open on your secondary monitor when doing coding challenges! **bulit with vanilla javascript**